fuzzybinary/dart-embedding-example/README.md

 Just in case, let's make sure everything builds properly.

-As of this writing, this just involves doing tools/build.py --mode=release create_sdk
+As of this writing, this just involves doing `python tools/build.py --mode=release create_sdk`

 ## Modify some GN files